USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 If utilizing Python, consider utilizing a Python [Virtual Environment](python-virtualenv.html) so you can control your own python packages.

-If utilizing R, most packages can be installed into your local R package environment, following general guidlines such as those detailed at [https://www.osc.edu/documentation/howto/install-local-R-packages](https://www.osc.edu/documentation/howto/install-local-R-packages).
+If utilizing R, most packages can be installed into your local R package environment following patterns detailed at [https://www.osc.edu/documentation/howto/install-local-R-packages](https://www.osc.edu/documentation/howto/install-local-R-packages).

+For other software, you have two options:

+1. Compile it yourself using GCC or an Intel Compilers (see [Modules](modules.html)) specifying an installation path under your `$HOME` or preferably your group share (e.g. `/shares/hii-sith/opt/<program-version>/...`)

+2. Request the software via the USF HII-HPC Help Desk with the understanding that certain requests may involve a formal project engagement to implement a deployment.